Last updated on December 21st, 2018

 We weren’t even sure about the destinations, so after a careful two-day planning process we finally got our travel itinerary, which was mostly based on prices of the flights we were going to take.

 We found out, that the best starting point would be Amsterdam since the flight was cheap for both of us.
+Amsterdam has a huge international airport and KLM usually has great fares.
+Check the price for flights to Amsterdam now.
 Then we decided to go to Brussels because it’s very close to Amsterdam (and also very beautiful).
 You just have to take a 3-hour bus ride – and voila, you’re in the capital of Belgium!
 Besides the price of the ticket was just hilarious: 1 euro!
 We were among the first who bought the tickets for this ride with MEGABUS, that was very lucky!

 Tip: book bus tickets in advance!
 We bought our tickets 2 months in advance.
 That’s why the price was so amazing.